StiveBuch/StiveBuch/README.md

 - 👋 Hello!
-My name is @St and I'm passionate about programming with a particular focus on Qt C++, PyQt, and Python.
+My name is @StiveBuch and I'm passionate about programming with a particular focus on Qt C++, PyQt, and Python.

 - 🌱 Currently, I'm working hard to improve my skills in C++ and Python, and I'm always looking to learn new things and take on new challenges.